DinessAnanth/bank_term_deposit_prediction/README.md

 Instruction

+Create a folder example = bank_term_deposit_prediction_NEW_Final

+Create empty folders inside bank_term_deposit_prediction_NEW_Final such as charts,data,models

+Download & Copy and past the app, notebooks folder inside the bank_term_deposit_prediction_NEW_Final

-Unzip the dataset and put test,train csv inside the data folder
+Download & Unzip the dataset and put test,train csv inside the data folder

-Open the main folder with vscode
+Open the main folder bank_term_deposit_prediction_NEW_Final with vscode

 Save all files